Apple’s iOS 13.7 update will probably be the next version of iOS 13. We don’t have a precise iOS 13.7 release date yet, but it could arrive soon.

 - Tested for battery health and guaranteed to have a minimum battery capacity of 80%.

-Apple hasn’t confirmed an official iOS 13.6 release date, but the release is getting close.
+Apple hasn’t confirmed an official iOS 13.7 release date.

-With the iOS 13.6 release date firmly on the horizon, it’s a great time to start preparing yourself, and your iPhone, for the its arrival.
+With the iOS 13.7 release date now on the horizon, it’s a great time to start preparing yourself, and your iPhone, for the its arrival.

-In this guide we’ll outline some tips and tricks that could come in handy as we close in on what will likely be the next iOS 13 release for iPhone.
+In this guide we’ll outline some tips and tricks that could come in handy as we close in on what will likely be the next, and perhaps last, iOS 13 release for iPhone.

-With the iOS 13.6 release date getting close, some of you might want to start preparing for the software's arrival.
+With iOS 13.7 on the way, some of you might want to start preparing for the software's arrival.

 If you're running low on storage, use this time to do some cleanup.
 Go into your iPhone's storage and delete the files (photos, apps, etc) you don't need anymore.

-This will help make room for the iOS 13.6 download and it could also improve your iPhone's overall performance
+This will help make room for the iOS 13.7 download and it could also improve your iPhone's overall performance.

 You should also start backing up the data you store on your device(s).
 Data loss issues are pretty rare these days, but there's always a chance something gets lost in the shuffle.
 It's better to be safe than sorry.